qqrz997/CustomSabersLite/README.md

 # Custom Sabers Lite
-A beat saber plugin to replace default sabers with custom sabers
+A beat saber plugin to replace default sabers with custom sabers similar to how the original [Custom Sabers](https://github.com/Kylemc1413/CustomSaberPlugin) mod worked.
+This is essentially a stripped-down and re-assembled version that implements some of the basic functionality.

+Unlike the original Custom Sabers mod - this mod doesn't allow you to preview sabers in the game menu, currently only has a few config options, and it also does not handle `EventManager`s.
+This means that not all custom sabers will work fully as intended.
+However, most custom sabers should look correct.

 - Saber files are loaded from the `CustomSabers` folder in the Beat Saber game directory
 - Saber selection and settings can be found in the left panel in the main menu